DigitalPublishingToolkit/Money-Lab-Reader/md/2_3-RethelAbdollah.md

-the time of writing, we see countries from across the globe intensifying their engagement with Islamic finance – just witness the debut issuance of sovereign sukuk by non-Muslim majority countries as diversely situated as the UK, South Africa and Hong Kong.
+the time of writing, we see countries from across the globe intensifying their engagement with Islamic finance – just witness the debut issuance of sovereign sukuk by non-Muslim majority countries as diversely situated as the U.K., South Africa and Hong Kong.
 Both in its scale and in terms of the space it occupies, Islamic finance is certainly very different from some of the financial experiments discussed in this volume.
 It is promoted by states, practiced by mainstream financial